-The vast majority of abortions in the United States — — take place during the first trimester of pregnancy.
+The vast majority of abortions in the United States —nearly 92% — take place during the first trimester of pregnancy.
 (For information on the kinds of abortion performed in the first trimester, see “Early Abortion Options.”)

 For women who have a later abortion, the most common method is dilation and evacuation (D&E), which involves removing the fetal and placental tissue with a combination of suction and instruments.
 A small number of second-trimester abortions are done by inducing labor with drugs, a procedure called induction abortion.

 As the name implies, induction abortion involves medications that cause the uterus to contract and expel the pregnancy.
 After a certain point in pregnancy (usually around 24 weeks), a dilation and evacuation (D&E) procedure can no longer be performed and the only option is an induction abortion.